 - Potential impact of the work on the development of the candidate’s home country

-For further details, see the Selection criteria for 2016 Commonwealth Scholarships for developing Commonwealth country citizens for further details.
+For further details, see the Selection criteria for 2016 Commonwealth Scholarships for developing Commonwealth country citizens

-You may also find the Feedback for unsuccessful candidates in 2014 useful.
+You may also find the Feedback for unsuccessful candidates useful.